Aims and Goals of Camp

 Music Camp aims to improve the musical skills of particpants through choral and orchestral workshops / rehearsals and provide an opportunity to share our talents through local concerts and music video productions.

-One of our main goals goal is to reach out to others through professional music video productions and concerts.
+One of our main goals is to reach out to others through professional music video productions and concerts.
 We will aim to film around 5 songs during the two weeks, and conduct two concerts in local churches.
 The videos may be watched by thousands of people, around the world on YouTube, Satellite TV and free-to-air stations.

 July 7 - 21, 2019